-The market price of the common stock has fluctuated significantly since our initial public offering in 2014.
-Over the past year, our common stock has experienced an intra-day trading high of \$21.00 per share and a low of \$4.41 per share.
+The market price of our common stock has fluctuated significantly since our initial public offering in 2014.
+Over the past year, our common stock has experienced an intra-day trading high of \$15.86 per share and a low of \$3.86 per share on The Nasdaq Stock Market.
 The price of our common stock is likely to continue to fluctuate significantly in response to many factors that are beyond our control, including: